NKkrisz/Thrustmaster_TMX_Linux_Driver/README.md

-# Thrustmaster TMX Force Feedback Wheel Linux drivers
+# Thrustmaster TMX Force Feedback Wheel Linux drivers.
+Use python file in tmx folder to init the wheel
 **DISCLAMER**
 *This is not an official driver from Thrustmaster and is provided without any kind of warranty.
 Loading and using this driver is at your own risk; I don't take responsibility for kernel panics, devices bricked or any other kind of inconvenience*